vultr/archian/README.md

   etc/
 archian-boot.sh
 archian-post.sh
+archian-pre.sh
 ```

 #### archian-boot.sh
 The boot script is a bash script named archian-boot.sh.
 This executes on first boot after the archian boot process runs.
 The boot script
 is entirely optional.
 This does not require archian.json.
 Everything is logged to /var/log/archboot.log.

+#### archian-pre.sh
+This script is executed before the chroot or any action is taken.
+Useful for special installed env changes.
+This script is optional.
+This does not
+require archian.json.

 #### archian-post.sh
 This script is executed after everything is done, while still chrooted, but before the installer is removed.
 Use the following to install